Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Other Techniques for Avoiding Self-Silencing

 \section{Other Techniques for Avoiding Self-Silencing}

-In our survey we also ask participants what other actions they are likely to take for viewpoints they would not share under their main account.
-As shown in Table~\ref{tab:otheractions}, participants are most likely to ``lurk,'' or read discussion on a topic but not share their viewpoint.
-After lurking, the second most common option is to discuss the viewpoint offline with friends and family.
+In our survey, we also ask participants what other actions they are likely to take for viewpoints they would not share under their main account.
+Participants (N=68) are most likely to ``lurk,'' or read discussion on a topic but not share their viewpoint.
+After lurking, the second most common option is to discuss the viewpoint offline with friends and family (N=34).
 Prior work~\cite{pewresearchcenter_2014_sos} found that people are more likely to engage in conversation on controversial political topics in face-to-face settings rather than on social media platforms.

-We also find that participants leverage the affordances on Reddit to find other means for expressing their viewpoint.
-For example, sharing the viewpoint using a ``throwaway account''~\cite{leavitt2015throwaway}, a temporary account created under a different pseudonym than the user's main account, is selected as a preferred option for 11 viewpoints.
-This suggests that in some cases, having a greater degree of anonymity, which a throwaway account offers, may help counteract silencing effects.
-Another option is to post the viewpoint to a different subreddit.
-When participants were asked why they decided to post to alternative subreddits, reasons included selecting subreddits that were smaller in size, were more related to the topic, or were more likely to agree with the viewpoint.